 This post explores the Google Ads Double Serving Policy and double serving as a strategy.
 It shares my personal experience and fallout of double-serving with a client who shall remain nameless, but is known to Google.
 You’ll understand why as the story unfolds.

-In an effort to make the Google AdWords auction fair and to give consumers fair choice, Google actively prevents companies bidding on the same keywords for more than one website.
-Google won’t let you occupy more than one AdWords Ad position for the same keyword for two different sites.
+In an effort to make the Google Ads auction fair and to give consumers fair choice, Google actively prevents companies bidding on the same keywords for more than one website.
+Google won’t let you occupy more than one ad position for the same keyword for two different sites.

 There no longer appears to be specific documentation of the policy in Google’s Advertising Policies, only a reference to a change to the policy in May 2012.
 It states:

 The Google policy on Double Serving will be revised around mid-May 2012.
 This policy update will reinforce key double serving criteria to prevent advertisers from running ads for the same or similar businesses across multiple accounts triggered by the same or similar keywords.
 We made this decision to ensure the diversity of ads running on Google.
 After the updated policy goes into effect, the policy description will be updated to reflect this change.

 Having worked around this issue for a Google Ads management client and been asked a number of times about it by others, I’ve asked Google for a more detailed explanation of the policy.
 Some points you might be interested in:

 - You can currently double-serve within the Google Shopping results using feeds, merchant centre and Google Ads accounts for two different sites.